 Science fact or science fiction?

-I'm no biologist, but I will venture to say that the very idea of mass-producing genetically altered, intravenously fed chickens without feathers, beaks, or feet is science fiction (or maybe not — see my 2005 update).
+I'm no biologist, but I will venture to say that the very idea of a commercial entity mass-producing genetically altered, intravenously fed chickens without feathers, beaks, or feet is science fiction (or, on the other hand, maybe not; see my 2005 update).
 We are asked to believe that a company like KFC could save money by doing so.
 But according to KFC's own statistics, it sells the equivalent of 581 million birds a year in the form of fried chicken; by what stretch of the imagination could it be cheaper to grow that many "organisms" in some vast, high-tech laboratory?

 You might stand a chance of convincing me if you said these organisms, once created, could reproduce and thereafter be grown on farms like regular poultry.
 That could be cost-effective, I will admit, not to mention provide the solution to an updated version of the ancient philosophical quandary: Which came first, the genetically manipulated organism or the egg?